Leandro Domingues

-Leandro Domingues Barbosa (born 24 August 1983 in Vitória da Conquista), known as Leandro Domingues, is a Brazilian footballer who plays as an attacking midfielder for Yokohama F.C.
+Leandro Domingues Barbosa (24 August 1983 – 1 April 2025), known as Leandro Domingues, was a Brazilian professional footballer who played as an attacking midfielder.

-Club career
+Career

-After four seasons with Kashiwa Reysol, he was transferred to Nagoya Grampus.
+After four seasons with Kashiwa Reysol, Domingues was transferred to Nagoya Grampus.
 After playing for one and a half seasons, he was released in November 2015.
 After a brief return to Brazil, he signed with Yokohama FC in mid-season 2017.

+Death

+Domingues died from testicular cancer on 1 April 2025, at the age of 41.